antoine-sachet/FeatureMiner/README.md

 Note that the code is designed to be used like a library.
 Using the methods from the `FeatureMining` class, one can build a summary by simply giving a path to the reviews, which should be in a json format.

-This will result in a summary object (from the `Summary` class) which can be further manipulated with the provided methods.
+This will result in a summary object (from the `Summary` class) which can be further manipulated easily since it extends `HashMap`!

 Here is a minimal example, where `dataPath` is the path to the directory where all the reviews are, and `reviewPath` is the path to the single review we want to summarize: